NaturalCycles/js-lib/readme.md

 ### Folder structure

 - `/dist` target dir to put compiled files into (`*.js` and additional files like `*.json`)
+- `/dist-cjs` target for CommonJS files
+- `/dist-esm` target for ES Modules
 - `/src` for all source files
 - `/src/scripts` for all non-production source files / scripts.
 - `/src/test` for generic test-related files and utilities, integration tests.